Proximal ADMM for Nonconvex and Nonsmooth Optimization: Numerical Experiments

 We consider a case study with $N = 10$ zones and the predicted horizon $T = 48$ time slots (a whole day with a sampling interval of 30 \si{mins}).
 We set the lower and upper comfortable temperature bounds as $T^i_{\min} = 24^{\circ}$C and $T^i_{\max} = 26^{\circ}$C. The specifications for HVAC system can refer to \cite{yang2020hvac, yang2021distributed}.
-We apply the proposed proximal ADMM to solve this problem in a distributed manner.
-The algorithm configurations are $\rho = 2.0$, $\tau = 0.1$, $\beta = 3.0$, $\B_i = \mathbf{I}$ (suitable sizes), and $c = 8.7$.
+The algorithm of proximal ADMM is configured by $\rho = 2.0$, $\tau = 0.1$, $\beta = 3.0$, $\B_i = \mathbf{I}$ (suitable sizes), and $c = 8.7$.
+We run the algorithm suitably long ($K =200$ iterations when both the residual and Lyapunov function do not change apparently).
 We first examine the convergence of the algorithm measured by the \texttt{Lyapunov function} and the norm of (coupled) \texttt{constraints residual}.
-We run the algorithm suitably long when both the residual and Lyapunov function do not change apparently ($K =200$ iterations for this example).
 We visualize the \texttt{Lyapunov function} and \texttt{constraints residual} in Fig. \ref{Fig:HVAC_potential_residual}.
 Note that the \texttt{Lyapunov function} strictly declines along the iterations, which is consistent with our theoretical analysis.
-Besides, the \texttt{constraints residual} almost strictly decreasing toward \textit{zero} along the iterations as well.
-We find that the overall norm of the \texttt{constraints residual} at the end of iterations is about $0.38$, which is quite small considering the problem scale $T \cdot N = 480$.
+Besides, the \texttt{constraints residual} almost strictly decreases with the iterations as well and finally approaches \emph{zero}.
+We have the overall norm of the \texttt{constraints residual} at the end of iterations is about $0.38$, which is quite small considering the problem scale $T \cdot N = 480$.
 This justifies the convergence property of proximal ADMM for the smart building application.